 II.
 Learning from love goddesses

 III.
 The science of sex dolls

 VI.
 Market forces

-VII.
+VIII.
 Drawing the right conclusions

-VIII.
+IX.
 Reality-based beauty tips

 Why are lies about beauty abundant?